 allconsuming - one life Beyond The Picket Fence: How Did You Paint That?
 This is probably the number one question I get--how did you paint that, what is your paint technique?
 Honestly, I am not sure I have a technique, but I will attempt to share with you what I do.
 However, I do have a disclaimer: I have been painting furniture for a dozen years.
+My style or technique has evolved and changed and developed over those years, and I am sure it will continue to do so.
+I also believe that I might have a knack for it, it comes easily and naturally to me--how I paint a particular thing is often a feeling or instinct.
 I am showing this on a piece of pallet wood--all wood and furniture is different and take the paint and stain differently.
 As I have said many times, I slap some paint on.
 I do not clean off my brush between colors, but I do brush it on wood until most of the color is gone.
 I wait a bit for the paint to dry.
 When the paint is dry (again, mostly dry anyway), I sand it--sometimes a lot, sometimes very little.
-Here is how much I sanded this piece of wood: I then use a stain, sometimes a wax, over the top.
 I cover the paint/piece of wood completely.
-After putting on the stain, I wipe it off with a rag (a piece of an old t-shirt).
-I do not always put a clear finish on my pieces.